Soulter/Soulter/README.md

 👋 Hi!
 I'm Soulter

 I work with Python, Javascript, Golang, Large Language Models, LLM-based Agents, and a little bit of hardwares.
-I love programing and I’ve published several repositories that have collectively gained over 12k stars.
+I love programing and I’ve published several repositories that have collectively gained over 12k stars, such as [AstrBot](https://github.com/AstrBotDevs/AstrBot).

 I'm a graduate student, currently interning at [MoonshotAI](https://kimi.moonshot.cn/), participating in developing some LLM-based agent softwares, such as Deep Research, Computer Use Agent.